Come work with Craft3's innovative team!

 Months before COVID dominated our lives, Tawni Regier was supporting Craft3 in 1.5 positions after the departure of Craft3’s Development Assistant.
 It was decided then that Tawni would take on these new activities as a way to develop and grow in her position, and she was very excited to take on these new responsibilities that included taking over the management of the Private Placement Offering (PPO) and a number of the reports to funders.
 With COVID hitting, Tawni has taken on a lot of extra responsibility without the benefit of any relief from the full-time job she was already managing well for Craft3.

 Tawni always comes to work with a smile on her face and the eagerness to learn new things that benefit Craft3 and her development within the organization.
 She also continues to support Craft3 with feet on the ground in her local community by being an active CASA member and organizing or participating in volunteer activities with other Astoria office members to support 4H at the local fair, feed the homeless, and participate in Christmas activities supporting low-income families in the area.

-Cari was recognized as by colleague Cari Stricker
+Carol was recognized as by colleague Nate Turner

 Craft3 is an equal opportunity lender and employer.
 NMLS ID 390159 NMLS Consumer Access.

 The completion of an application does not guarantee loan approval or receipt of loan funds.

 Craft3 is a 501(c)(3) and all donations are tax deductible.
 EIN 91-1662698.

 Copyright © 2015-2021 Craft3 ALL RIGHTS RESERVED.
 Craft3 and the Craft3 logo are registered trademarks of Craft3.